Volume 40 - Issue 7 - February 18, 2021

 Background and Purpose of Project

-The Kansas Department of Transportation (KDOT) is seeking a consultant to provide construction inspection services for projects 75-106 KA 5974 and 75-89 KA 5976-01.
-The project is mill and overlay on US-75 in Osage and Shawnee Counties.
-US-75 beginning at 2-Lane/4-Lane split, then north to the Shawnee/Osage County line.
-US-75 beginning at the Shawnee/Osage County line, then north to junction US-75/Topeka Boulevard.
-US-75 beginning at junction US-75/Topeka Boulevard then north to junction US-75/SW 42nd Street.
+The Kansas Department of Transportation (KDOT) is seeking a consultant to provide construction inspection services for project 56-70 KA 5938-01.
+The project is mill and overlay on US-56 in Osage County.
+US-56 beginning at south junction K-31/US-56 then east to the Osage/Douglas County line.

 Scope of Services to be Performed

 The project manager/inspectors must be capable inspecting the whole project, which includes HMA roadway, HMA plant, pavement patching, pavement marking, traffic control, CMS or AASHTOWare data entry, all project records, all project paperwork, and final paperwork, etc. Project records and paperwork including but not limited to: diary, pay quantities, certifications, sample identifications, change orders, pay estimates, monitoring subcontractor payments, and monitoring contractor’s payrolls, etc. Records and paperwork must be submitted accurately and timely.
 Anticipated staffing needs: provide project management and all inspectors as needed to ensure inspection and material testing for this project are done correctly.
 The number of required inspectors will fluctuate throughout the project depending on the contractor’s schedule and how they pursue the work.
 Submit the name and information of the project manager and HMA plant inspector.
-Construction is anticipated to be completed in 120-working days and cleanup days combined for these tied working day projects.
+Construction is anticipated to be completed in 65-working days and cleanup days.
 Provide all the equipment necessary to inspect and test materials.

 Instructions for Proposal